Opinion: No, it is not true that alcohol isn’t ‘good’ for us

 It is useful to have some awareness of our own tendencies and how we respond to any intoxicant, too: to know why we drink and how we drink, to take time away or abstain if our drinking is harming our quality of life.
 But is this not simply to live life with our eyes open?

 I concede that it is good to look after our health.
 But I maintain that life is supposed to be lived well, not just for a long time.
 And who knows when the reaper will show up, grinning, beckoning us down a dark corridor with a long, bony finger?
-I am put in mind of the philosophical moth in a Don Marquis’ poem, shortly before he immolates himself on a cigar lighter in pursuit of beauty: “We are like human beings used to be before they became too civilised to enjoy themselves.”
+I am put in mind of the philosophical moth in a Don Marquis poem, shortly before he immolates himself on a cigar lighter in pursuit of beauty: “We are like human beings used to be before they became too civilised to enjoy themselves.”

-Whatever the risk to our health that alcohol poses, (and there is, obviously, a risk), I do not think for a second that it can be dismissed as something that does us no “good”.
+Whatever the risk to our health that alcohol poses (and there is, obviously, a risk), I do not think for a second that it can be dismissed as something that does us no “good”.
 For many of us, life is made richer and more meaningful and more fun by booze.
 Just, you know, try not to go overboard.

 Register for free to continue reading